MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 > [!NOTE]
 >
 > You can only create 250 unique assignments between applications and custom extensions.
-If you wish to apply the same custom extension call to multiple apps, we recommend using [authenticationEventListeners](/graph/api/identitycontainer-post-authenticationeventlisteners) to create listeners for multiple applications.
+If you wish to apply the same custom extension call to multiple apps, we recommend using [authenticationEventListeners](/graph/api/identitycontainer-post-authenticationeventlisteners) Microsoft Graph API to create listeners for multiple applications.
 This is not supported in the Azure portal.

 Follow these steps to connect the *My Test application* with your custom authentication extension: